Shayilan Nuerdanbieke: Background

-Sayran comes from the Ili Kazakh Autonomous Prefecture, which is located in northern Xinjiang, straddling the borders of Kazakhstan, Russia and Mongolia.
-He belongs to the Kazakh minority, training wrestling for six years and winning the 66KG Classical Wrestling Championship in Xinjiang and participated in many national competitions.
-After seeing Conor McGregor on television, he was inspired to try his hand in MMA.
+Sayran comes from the Ili Kazakh Autonomous Prefecture of northern Xinjiang, China, straddling the borders of Kazakhstan, Russia and Mongolia.
+He belongs to the Kazakh ethnic minority in China and trained in wrestling for six years.
+He won the 66KG Classical Wrestling Championship in Xinjiang and participated in many national competitions.
+After seeing Irish MMA fighter Conor McGregor on television, he was inspired to try his hand in MMA.

 He spends his free time practicing the dombra, a traditional stringed Kazakh musical instrument.

 Mixed martial arts career

 Early career

 Starting his professional career in 2016, Sayran compiled a 37–9 record fighting on the Chinese regional scene.

 Ultimate Fighting Championship

-Sayran made his UFC debut against Joshua Culibao at UFC Fight Night: Font vs. Garbrandt on May 22, 2021.
+Sayran made his UFC debut against Joshua Culibao at UFC Fight Night 188 on 22 May 2021.
 He lost the fight by unanimous decision.

-Nuerdanbieke faced Sean Soriano on November 20, 2021 at UFC Fight Night 198.
+Nuerdanbieke faced Sean Soriano on 20 November 2021 at UFC Fight Night 198.
 He won the bout via unanimous decision.

 Nuerdanbieke faced T.J.
-Brown on June 25, 2022 at UFC on ESPN 38.
+Brown on 25 June 2022 at UFC on ESPN 38.
 He won the fight via unanimous decision.

-Nuerdanbieke faced Darrick Minner on November 5, 2022 at UFC Fight Night 214.
+Nuerdanbieke faced Darrick Minner on 5 November 2022 at UFC Fight Night 214.
 He won the fight via technical knockout in the first round.
 The fight was later part of a controversy when Minner and his coach James Krause were suspended by UFC when suspicious betting patterns emerged.

-Nuerdanbieke faced Steve Garcia on April 8, 2023, at UFC 287.
+Nuerdanbieke faced Steve Garcia on 8 April 2023, at UFC 287.
 Despite knocking down Garcia, Nuerdanbieke lost the fight via TKO in the second round via body kick and then ground and pound.

-Nuerdanbieke was scheduled to face Hyder Amil on February 10, 2024, at UFC Fight Night 236, but was pulled from the card in mid January for undisclosed reasons.
+Nuerdanbieke was scheduled to face Hyder Amil on 10 February 2024, at UFC Fight Night 236, but was pulled from the card in mid January for undisclosed reasons.

-Nuerdanbieke faced Melquizael Costa on June 15, 2024 at UFC on ESPN 58.
+Nuerdanbieke faced Melquizael Costa on 15 June 2024 at UFC on ESPN 58.
 He lost the fight by a face crank submission in the third round.

+On 12 August 2026, it was reported that Nuerdanbieke requested his release from the promotion and was officially removed from the roster.